isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-The first few DHCPv6 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid.
-If nothing changes, a client given an address is allowed to use it for 4000 seconds.
+The first few DHCPv6 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid; the default is for a client to be allowed to use a given address for 4000 seconds.
 (Note that integer numbers are specified as is, without any quotes around them.)
 The address will become deprecated in 3000 seconds, i.e. clients are allowed to keep old connections, but cannot use this